 Information regarding the event can be found at: “Diversity and Inclusion Forum”

 Stanford Community College Summer Program Webinar

 February 21, 2017

 Looking for an amazing summer opportunity?
 Learn about the Stanford Summer Community College Premedical Program, how to apply, and what some of our program alumni are doing.
 Do you plan to apply?
 Get your questions answered BEFORE you submit your application by joining this help session and informational workshop.
 Registration required and completed summer program applications must be submitted by March 1, 2017.

 Stanford University Minority Medical Alliance Conference

-Over 500 pre medical students and over 40 exhibitors representing various medical schools from around the country attended the 26th annual Stanford University Minority Medical Alliance Conference (SUMMA) on Saturday February 11, 2017.
+Over 500 pre medical students and over 40 exhibitors representing various medical schools from around the country attended the 27th annual Stanford University Minority Medical Alliance Conference (SUMMA) on Saturday, February 10, 2018.
 Various workshops were offered to pre medical students considering careers in medicine and health care professions.
-In addition, inspirational presentations were given by Stanford faculty members and medical students.
+In addition, inspirational presentations are given by Stanford medical students titled "Faces of Our Community".

 “Making Healthier Communities our Civic Responsibility” Civic Engagement Symposium.

 The Center of Excellence in Diversity in Medical Education will host the 2nd annual multi-disciplinary Civic Engagement Symposium and Poster Session focused on improving health in our communities on Saturday, June 24, 2017.